RaidMax/CSMark/README.md

 # CSMark
 A simple CPU benchmark using the cross-platform C# .NET Core .

-This application works on Windows 7 SP1 +, macOS 10.12 + and Linux Distributions [(See Linux Installation Guide for more details)](https://github.com/CSMarkBenchmark/CSMark/blob/master/docs/RunningCSMarkOnLinux.md).
+This application works on Windows, macOS and Linux Distributions [(See Linux Installation Guide for more details)](https://github.com/CSMarkBenchmark/CSMark/blob/master/docs/RunningCSMarkOnLinux.md).

 ## Contributing
 For details on Contributing check out the [Contribution Guide](https://github.com/CSMarkBenchmark/CSMark/blob/master/CONTRIBUTING.md)